rtuhpc/hpc-platform/doc/hpc.md

 ### Request HPC resource (allocation)
 You must belong to a project/study course to perform this step.

 First, check whether your project already has active HPC allocation.
-Go to Project view and check the Resources section for the existing RTU HPC (RUDENS) resource.
+Usually, **there should be only one active allocation per project** that all project members can use.Go to Project view and check the Resources section for the existing RTU HPC (RUDENS) resource (alllocation).
 ![HPC resource](images/waldur_project_HPC_1.jpg)

 Allocation is a certain amount of computing resources (CPU hours, GPU hours, memory) that is allocated for project use, and it is expressed in its price in EUR.
-Usually, there should be only one active allocation per project that all project members can use.
+Initial credit (EUR) is deposited when HPC service is obtained through the Marketplace.
 If allocated credit is spent, you may request a new allocation or extend the existing one by depositing additional funds.
+Note that it is virtual credit that sets resource usage limits; it is not the front payment.
+Real money is charged only according to actual use and according to an agreement with the HPC center.

 To start using the HPC cluster, press on the allocated resource name (in the example, "HPC cluster allocation").
 In the resource view, you will get additional information about your username and access details.
 ![deploy HPC](images/waldur_project_HPC_4.jpg)